fabric8io/fabric8/FAQ.md

 Try reading the [overview](http://fabric8.io/gitbook/overview.html) to see if that helps give you an idea what fabric8 is.

+#### What Java versions is supported?

+Currently fabric8 only runs on Java 7.
+Support for Java 8 is planned and will be available later as part of needed upgrades to Apache Karaf (which is not ready yet).

 #### Deprecations

 FAB (Fuse Application Bundles) has been deprecated for the 1.1 release, and is scheduled to be removed in the following release.

 ### Configuration questions